 d.
 Allow users to share your products across social platforms.

 For all these items, ensure you keep SEO in mind for your headings, copy, image names, alt tags, etc. If you do your SEO and online marketing correctly, your product pages are likely the first page a potential shopper will visit.
 So make sure your product pages give a great first impression and convert potential sales to long-term fans of your ecommerce offering.

 Focussing on these three areas of ecommerce product page design will set you off in the right direction.
-If you are in the process of designing your own ecommerce website, sign up for our Digital Insights Newsletter to receive the next installment of advice for designing your checkout page.
+These are just some of the ecommerce UX best practices you can follow.
+If you are in the process of designing your own ecommerce website, sign up for our Digital Insights Newsletter to receive more advice.